matiaspakua/tech.notes.io/pages/development/advance_your_spring_development_skills.md

 5. **Benefits of Weaving**: By doing this, aspect weavers improve modularity, keeping code in one place that would otherwise have been interspersed throughout various, unrelated classes.
 This ensures that any existing object-oriented code will still be valid aspect-oriented code and that development will feel like a natural extension of the object-oriented language.

-Remember, the choice of using weaving and its type depends on your specific use case and requirements.
-Always consider the trade-offs in terms of complexity, maintainability, and performance.

 - [Aspect weaver](https://en.wikipedia.org/wiki/Aspect_weaver)

 ### Important concepts